m-reza-rahman/jakartaee-azure/paas/README.md

 	```
 	az login
 	```
-## Start the Application on Managed Java SE with Payara Micro
+## Start the Application on Managed WildFly
-The next step is to get the application up and running on managed Java SE with Payara Micro.
+The next step is to get the application up and running on managed JBoss EAP.
 Follow the steps below to do so.

 * Start Eclipse.
 * Get the jakartaee-cafe application in the PaaS directory into the IDE.
 In order to do that, go to File -> Import -> Maven -> Existing Maven Projects.
 Then browse to where you have this repository code in your file system and select paas/jakartaee-cafe.
 Accept the rest of the defaults and finish.
-* Once the application loads, open the [pom.xml](jakartaee-cafe/pom.xml) and [web.xml](jakartaee-cafe/src/main/webapp/WEB-INF/web.xml) files and replace occurrences of `reza` with `<your suffix>`.
+* Once the application loads, open the [pom.xml](jakartaee-cafe/pom.xml) file and replace occurrences of `reza` with `<your suffix>`.
 You should do a full Maven build by going to Right click the application -> Run As -> Maven install.
 * You should note the pom.xml.
-In particular, we have included the configuration for the Azure Maven plugin we are going to use to deploy the application to managed Java SE with Payara Micro:
+In particular, we have included the configuration for the Azure Maven plugin we are going to use to deploy the application to managed JBoss EAP:

 ```xml
 <plugin>